 If you start to feel lightheaded, dizzy, nauseous, or any of the other symptoms listed above, it's best to sit or lie down immediately, advises Dr. McGowan.

-This helps blood flow to the head, protecting the brain and minimizing injury if you faint.
+This helps blood circulate to the head, protecting the brain and minimizing injury if you faint.

-Another way is to try muscle tension to increase blood pressure.
+Another way is to try stretching your muscles to increase your blood pressure.

 The NINDS recommends clenching your hands into fists, crossing your legs, squeezing your thighs together, and tightening your arm muscles.